Cervical screening (smear test)

 You don’t have to have the test at a GP surgery.
 You can also have one at a family planning or sexual health clinic or at a private clinic.

-At the moment, doctors don’t think it’s helpful to screen women under 25.
-Cervical screening doesn’t work as well in women aged 20 to 24 compared to women over this age.
-It’s common to have changes in the cells of your cervix when you’re younger and most of these go away by themselves.
+At the moment, doctors don’t screen women under 25.
+Cervical screening doesn’t work as well in women under this age.
+It’s common to have changes in the cells of your cervix when you’re younger but cervical cancer at this age is extremely rare.
 Treating these changes unnecessarily could lead to issues later on.

 If you’re 65 or over, you’re very unlikely to develop cervical cancer if your last screening results were normal.
-But if you’ve never had cervical screening, you’re entitled to a test.
+But if you’ve never had cervical screening, or haven’t had a test since you were 60, you’re entitled to one.

 Who needs to have cervical screening?

-If you have a cervix and have had any type of sexual contact with men or women (including touching or using sex toys), you should have cervical screening.
-Screening will pick up human papilloma virus (HPV) infection, which causes the cell changes that could lead to cervical cancer.
-Even if you haven’t had sex for years, you should still attend screening because you may have come into contact with HPV from a previous partner, months or even years ago.
+Women who’ve had any type of sexual contact with men or women (including touching or using sex toys), should have cervical screening.
+Even if you haven’t had sex for years, you should still attend screening.
+This is because you may have come into contact with the human papilloma virus (HPV) from a previous partner, months or even years ago.
 The virus can be inactive and cause abnormal cells later on.

 If you’ve never had any sexual contact, your risk of HPV is small but you may decide to still have regular screening.
 And if you have any unusual bleeding or discharge, see your GP.